Trinity and United States Realty Buildings

+History

 Trinity Building of 1853

 The Van Cortlandt sugar house, on the southeast corner of Thames Street and Trinity Place, adjoining Trinity Churchyard, was demolished in 1852.

 The sugar house occupied the western end of a narrow strip of land bordering the churchyard, measuring 40 feet on Broadway, 46 feet on Trinity Place, 259 feet along the graveyard, and 263 feet on Thames Street.
 Also demolished that year was the New England Hotel at 111 Broadway, at the eastern end of the strip.
 It was a frame structure, said to be favored by the clerks and traveling salesmen in the dry goods trade, which centered in that neighborhood at the time.
 A dry goods merchant, H.B.
 Claflin, together with associates, replaced the sugar house and hotel with a new building, huge for its time, occupying the entire strip: five neo-Romanesque stories of yellowish brick with terracotta trim, except the basement, which was cut brownstone.
 The basement was below Broadway but above Trinity Place, owing to the land slope, and was completely given over to the dry goods store of Claflin, Mellin & Company.
 Its entrance was near Trinity Place in Thames Street, but the other floors were entered from Broadway.
 "Besides the stairwell there [was] an ample well-hole from top to bottom, which answer[ed] both for the purpose of ventilation and of light."
 Although the new building had no tie with the church, they called it Trinity Building.

-By the end of May, 1853, nearly all the space was let, despite high rentals.
+By the end of May 1853, nearly all the space was let, despite high rentals.
 The top floor was occupied by Toppan, Carpenter, Casilear & Company, the engravers, as a workshop.
 Tappan & Company, a mercantile agency, had a single-room office that took up half the second floor.
 The rest of the building was divided into small offices.
 The store moved away in 1861.

 Richard Upjohn moved his office into the building and in 1857 was one of the founders of the American Institute of Architects, which was established there.
 From 1892 the New York Real Estate Salesrooms had quarters in the basement of the Trinity Building.
 In its room all the court and the majority of other auction sales in that time were held.
 The real estate business of Peter F. Meyer & Co. – Richard Croker and Peter F. Meyer – had offices in the building almost continuously for 43 years.
 Many prominent lawyers had offices there, too.
 When the building was finally emptied on April 30, 1903, a list of individuals and firms was published with their new addresses; it comprised more than 130 names, mostly lawyers and real estate businesses.